Matt-Crow/GEARSJava/README.md

   implement a deserializer for each new serializable class.
 A unit test could work.
 * the gui.console package is incomplete, needing commands that accept arguments
+* rework world generation so generators share a common tileset, making the world less... garrishly vibrant
+* structures demonstrating conveyor belts, lanterns, and new machines as I make them

 ## Controls